 We started our visit to Muscatine with lunch at the Mississippi Brew Company.
 Who needs Applebees when you have a hole in the wall, small town bar and grill that makes great BBQ pork?

-History and Industry Museum and learned a lot about buttons.
+We visited the History and Industry Museum and learned a lot about buttons.
 Muscatine was once known as the pearl button capital of the world.
 Back in the day the town produced 37 percent of the world's buttons.

 They were made from mussels pulled from the mighty (and muddy) Mississippi.
 Workers would "troll" the bottom of the river with little hooks from john boats.
 The open mussels would snap shut on the hooks as they brushed by.